BjornFJohansson/pydna/README.md

 Pydna can formalize planning and sharing of cloning strategies and is especially useful for complex or combinatorial DNA molecule constructions.

-Start by looking at the [cookbook](https://github.com/BjornFJohansson/pydna/blob/master/docs/cookbook/cookbook.ipynb).

-Some simple examples can be found [here](https://github.com/MetabolicEngineeringGroupCBMA/pydna-examples#pydna-examples).

-For more elaborate use, look at some assembly strategies of D-xylose metabolic pathways [MetabolicEngineeringGroupCBMA/ypk-xylose-pathways](https://github.com/MetabolicEngineeringGroupCBMA/ypk-xylose-pathways#pereira-et-al-2016).

-See below for documentation.

 ## Acknowledgement 🤝

 If you use pydna in your research, please reference the paper: